Phonics and Reading

 In Reception and Year 1, our pupils are taught Phonics for around 20 minutes each day.
 We also support any children who need additional practise with short Keep Up Sessions throughout the week.

 The resources on this page will help you support your child with saying their sounds and writing their letters.
 There are also some useful videos so you can see how they are taught at school and feel confident about supporting their reading at home.

-The children read the same book throughout the week.
-The first time, we work on decoding (sounding out) the words; the second time, we focus on prosody (which is reading with expression and using our storyteller voice); and finally we look at comprehension.
-We read the same book throughout the week to develop the children’s fluency.
+Children will read the same book throughout the week to develop their fluency and confidence.
+The first time, we work on decoding (sounding out) the words; the second time, we focus on prosody (which is reading with expression and using our storyteller or David Attenborough voice); and finally, we look at comprehension.

-Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.
-Children in Reception, Year 1, some year 2 and some junior children will bring home two types of reading book:
+Children in Reception, Year 1, some Year 2 and some junior children will bring home two types of reading book:

 Your child should be able to read this fluently and independently.
 This book has been carefully matched to your child’s current phonic stage based on recent assessments and they have practised reading it in school.
 If your child is reading it with little help, please don’t worry that it is ‘too easy’; your child needs to develop fluency and confidence in reading.
 Listen to them read the book.
 Remember to give them lots of praise and celebrate their success!
 If they cannot read a word, read it to them.
 After they have finished reading, talk about the book together.

 This symbol will be on the back of your child’s reading practice book:

 2. Sharing books: for example, Oxford Reading Tree, Songbirds, Bug Club or Library book: